waiwera/waiwera/README.md

 ### Setup Docker Build

-Docker should only be used on Windows 10 Pro.
-Docker is compatible with both mac and linux.
+For Docker on Windows, Windows 10 Pro is recommended.
+Docker is compatible with both mac and linux as well.
+Docker is the quickest way to deploy Waiwera.

 Git and docker need to be installed for this to work.
 The repository which sets up the test environment also needs to be cloned.
 See step below to setup docker build: